 With beard transplants the frontal view is cosmetically more important than the side views and requires more density compared to the sides views.

-During implantation, 1-hair grafts are placed over the superior outline, similar to transplanting a scalp hairline.
+During implantation, 1-hair grafts are placed over the superior outline (margin), similar to transplanting a scalp hairline.
 Then combinations of 1-hair and 2-hair grafts are used in the other areas.
 Implantation compared to scalp hair takes longer because the beard area provides less stability (loose tissue relative to the scalp) and great care is taken to avoid injury to the Facial Nerve distribution below the skin.

 We make use of nerve blocks to provide complete anaesthesia of the recipient area.
 After the nerve blocks, field anaesthesia is given.

 The post-operative phase for a Beard Transplant is much the same as the post-op phase for a normal scalp hair transplant.
 Firstly, the FUE harvested areas will heal within 7 days and for the FUT strip wound we remove the sutures on Day 10 postop.
 Similar to a scalp hair transplant, the transplanted grafts in the “recipient areas” of the beard require regular spraying (half hourly) with Normal Saline solution for the first 7 to 10 days post-op.
 The first day after the procedure there might be slight drooling in some cases from the mouth angles (a consequence of the local anaesthesia), but this is usually minimal, if present at all.
 There could also be some superficial blotches of small blood stains in the skin of the beard area, here-and-there but this is also minimal, and it usually resolves within 3 to 5 days.
 Other than that the post-operative phase is uneventful and similar to a scalp hair transplant surgery.